di3gopa/tagadelic/README.md

 # Tagadelic #
 Tagadelic provides a block to display a tag cloud of the mosed used terms on the website.

+This is a port of https://www.drupal.org/project/tagadelic to Drupal 8

 ## Usage ##

 Go to admin/structure/tagadelic_taxonomy and select the vocabularies you want to include in the tag cloud.